 The Forgotten Settlement of Navvy-town

-These workers, known as navvies, originally referred to canal builders.
-As civil engineering advanced, the word broadened to describe the armies of labourers behind major infrastructure projects including railways, roads, and waterworks.
-Equipped with little more than shovels, carts, and sheer endurance, navvies often toiled in rugged, isolated areas, carving progress out of the landscape by hand.
+The settlement was mostly comprised of navvies, a term that originally referred to canal builders.
+As civil engineering developed, the word came to describe armies of labourers responsible for major infrastructure projects such as railways, roads and waterworks.
+Armed with little more than shovels, carts and sheer determination, navvies often toiled in remote and challenging terrain, carving progress out of the landscape by hand.

 0 Comments